lRoMYl/swift-graphql-codegen/README.md

 ```

 ### Sample Config File
+- A JSON file that can be passed into the CLI using `--config-path`
 - apiHeaders define the custom headers to be used for downloading the schema, this is useful to provide authorization headers for authentication
 - scalarMap defines the custom mapping for Scalar type to native Swift type, code generation will fail if no mapping is found for custom scalar type
 - selectionMap defines custom field whitelisting for selections, overrides the schema specification to only query the fields required by client use case